In the Shadow of Kilimanjaro

-In the Shadow of Kilimanjaro is a 1986 British-Kenyan natural horror film set in Kenya.
+In the Shadow of Kilimanjaro is a 1986 British-Kenyan horror film set in Kenya.
 The film was directed by Raju Patel.

 Plot

 In 1984, in the small town of Namanga, Kenya, a young girl is found alone in the wilderness.
 Jack Ringtree, who found the girl, brings her to the local school to find out more about her.
 Namanga is going through a severe drought, which causes water to become scarce.
 Jack visits a nearby mining outpost to ask if they have water. the owner, Chris Tucker, tells him off.
 Jack's wife, Lee, arrives in Namanga that night, and has sex with Jack.
 Meanwhile, a local boy is kidnapped by a troop of chacma baboons.

-The next morning, one of the miners, Claud Gagnon, is mauled by a troop of baboons.
+The next morning, one of the miners, Claud Gagnon, is mauled by a troop of baboons while changing a flat tire.
 The grandfather of the missing child calls up Jack and Chris, asking if they can help him find his grandson.
-Chris leads the miners and a group of Maasai women to looks for the missing child.
+Chris leads the miners and a group of Maasai women to look for the missing child.
 They find both the bodies of the child and Claud.
 The group massacres a troop of baboons while Jack takes images as proof.

-Jack and Chris pled to the local district officer, Tshombe, to evacuate everyone in Namanga to Nairobi, but Tshombe dismisses them.
+Jack and Chris plead with the local district officer, Tshombe, to evacuate everyone in Namanga to Nairobi, but Tshombe dismisses them.
 Jack then travels to Nairobi to find someone who can eradicate the baboons, but is also dismissed.
-Lucille, Claud's wife, griefs over his death and plans to leave Kenya.
+Lucille, Claud's widow, grieves over his death and plans to leave Kenya.
 Meanwhile, two electricians tries to fix a broken telephone line.
 A troop of baboons attacks them and kills one of the man, while the other escapes.